sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 Initially, this caused a "flooding" effect: because I attribute IPs to the cities where they are announced, a single China Telecom node in Hong Kong would suddenly appear to "own" a staggering percentage of the global internet.
 To fix this, I had to implement specific logic for China-based networks.
 I used pattern matching to parse provincial hints and city names from the APNIC WHOIS database—mapping "CHINANET-BJ" to Beijing or "CHINANET-GD" to Guangdong—and then distributed the logical weight of these massive blocks across major domestic hubs.
 This prevents a few international peering points from unfairly skewing the map and provides a much more accurate (if still technically "logical") view of where that weight actually lives.

+### UX and Rendering

+I've made several UX improvements to how the map handles data density and rendering performance.
+I've grouped together close-by cities to reduce visual clutter; you can zoom in to see them split out individually.
+Rendering is also more efficient now, as the map will avoid rendering cities that aren't currently visible in the viewport.

+The visual size of cities on the map also now dynamically reflects their importance.
+Their size depends on a weighted combination of aggregate peering and IP dominance, contributing 80% and 20% to the size calculation respectively.

 ### Better Exports

 One of the most requested features for the map has been a way to export the current view for use in presentations, reports, posters, or just as a high-quality wallpaper.